palantir/dialogue/README.md

 - **ConcurrencyLimiters**: additive increase multiplicative decrease (AIMD) concurrency limiters ensure bursty traffic doesn't overload upstream servers.
 - **Client-side node selection**: by making load balancing decisions in the client, Dialogue avoids the necessity for an L7 proxy (and its associated latency penalty).
-- **Queue**: in the case where all nodes are limited (e.g. during a spike in traffic), requests are added to a FIFO queue and processed as soon as the one of the ConcurrencyLimiters has capacity;
+- **Queue**: in the case where all nodes are limited (e.g. during a spike in traffic), requests are added to a FIFO queue and processed as soon as the one of the ConcurrencyLimiters has capacity.
-- **Retries**: requests are retried a constant number of times.
+- **Retries**: requests are retried a constant number of times, unless they were streamed.
 - **Live reloading**: uris can be added or removed without losing ConcurrencyLimiter or node selection states.
+- **Content decoding**: JSON, [SMILE](https://github.com/FasterXML/jackson-dataformats-binary/tree/master/smile) and [CBOR](https://github.com/FasterXML/jackson-dataformats-binary/tree/master/cbor) are supported by default, with user-defined encodings also supported.
 - **Streaming**: requests and responses are streamed without buffering the entire body into memory.

 ## Observability

+- **Zipkin-style tracing**: internal operations are instrumented using Zipkin-style [tracing-java spans](https://github.com/palantir/tracing-java), and `X-B3-TraceId` headers are propagated
+- **Metrics**: Timers, meters and gauges are defined using [metric-schema](https://github.com/palantir/dialogue/blob/develop/dialogue-core/src/main/metrics/dialogue-core-metrics.yml) and stored in a [Tritium TaggedMetricRegistry](https://github.com/palantir/tritium).
 - **Structured logging**: SLF4J logs are designed to be rendered as JSON, with every parameter declaratively named.
-- **Metrics**: Timers, meters and gauges are defined using [metric-schema](https://github.com/palantir/dialogue/blob/develop/dialogue-core/src/main/metrics/dialogue-core-metrics.yml) and stored in a [Tritium TaggedMetricRegistry](https://github.com/palantir/tritium).
-- **Zipkin-style tracing**: internal operations are instrumented using Zipkin-style [tracing-java spans](https://github.com/palantir/tracing-java), and `X-B3-TraceId` headers are propagated

 ## Usage